About Spark Success

 We recommend speaking to your school district’s career readiness specialists and school counselors to learn about the local colleges, universities, and career tech programs available in your area, as well as career exploration opportunities through your district.
 This will give you a better understanding of the resources available to you and your child as you explore the appropriate pathway for their future success.

-Spark Success was ignited by four West Michigan intermediate school districts (Allegan, Kent, Muskegon and Ottawa).
-The campaign is supported financially by the Doug & Maria DeVos Foundation.
+Spark Success was ignited by four West Michigan intermediate school districts (Allegan, Kent, Muskegon and Ottawa) in partnership with the Doug & Maria DeVos Foundation.

 We’re here to help ignite students’ purpose.
 The mission of Spark Success is to raise awareness of the many career pathways for students across West Michigan.
 A spark of any size can quickly grow into a flame.